On this page

 - Salary sacrifice contributions are an agreement you make with your employer to pay part of your before-tax salary directly into your super account.
 At the start of the financial year you decide how much you want your employer to pay into your super account each pay cycle before income tax on your salary or wages is deducted.
 Salary sacrifice contributions can be made up to age 65, but if you are aged between 65 and 74, you will need to pass a work test.
 These contributions cannot be paid after age 75.
 For more information, see SuperGuide article Salary sacrifice and super: How does it work?

 - Personal contributions which you claim a tax deduction on were previously only available to people earning less than 10% of their income from an employer.
 From 1 July 2017, most people can now claim a deduction for personal contributions they make into their super account.
 You are free to make a personal contribution at any time during the year (provided it is received by your super fund by 30 June) and claim a tax deduction in your tax return, which can be useful towards the end of the financial year if you have not reached your concessional contributions cap.
-For more information, see SuperGuide article Guide to tax-deductible superannuation contributions
+For more information, see SuperGuide article How do tax-deductible superannuation contributions work?

 - Notional taxed and unfunded defined benefit contributions if you are a member of a defined benefit fund (including constitutionally protected funds), are considered to be the equivalent of an employer contribution.
 For more information, see SuperGuide article What are defined benefit super funds?

 Note: If you split your concessional (before-tax) contributions and give some to your spouse, the contributions are still counted towards your concessional contributions cap.

 What are the limits for concessional contributions?

 As there are tax benefits in holding savings in your super account, the government has a strict annual cap (or limit) on concessional (before-tax) contributions into super.

 The limits apply to the total of all your super accounts across different super funds.